-Video games, tech, and how-to videos are amongst the most popular on platforms like YouTube.
-While many are itching to get into the industry, few people are aware of the technical aspects required to record their desktop screens and capture their gameplay or instructional steps.
+Video games, tech, and how-to videos are three kinds of most popular videos on social media channels, such as YouTube.
+Thus, people may find that it is quite necessary to record their desktop screens and capture their gameplay or instructional steps.

 - Part 1: Getting started with OBS